 It’s been 10 years since we’ve been to Venice.
 Back then we were struggling backpackers.
-We bought our rolls in the supermarket, stayed in the campgrounds off the main island, and saw all icons from afar.
+We bought bread rolls, ham and tomatoes in the supermarket, stayed in the campgrounds off the main island, and saw all icons from afar.

 Fortunately part of the beauty of Venice is exploring the canals on foot and getting lost meandering from church to cathedral and everything in between.